-British Waterways is important as an organisation due to the way in which waste was historically delivered to the Rattlechain site via the canals that surrounded the Trinity Street Factory.
+British Waterways was an important organisation due to the way in which waste was historically delivered to the Rattlechain site via the canals that surrounded the Albright and Wilson Trinity Street Factory.
 Of specific concern is the use of shovels, barrows and planks to load and unload barges, and the extent of any toxic waste spillage into the canal system.

 Our questions mainly cover dredging operations involving the organisation and issues of local history along the Birmingham Canal Navigations.